akky709/vscode-alt-generator-with-gemini/README.md

 - Follows accessibility best practices

 **Detailed Mode:**
-- Generates comprehensive description (max 50 words) including visual content
+- Generates comprehensive description (max 100 words) with accurate transcription of all dialogue and narration, plus important visual information
 - Inserted as an HTML comment near the video tag (not as aria-label)
 - Comment format automatically adapts to file type:
   - HTML: `<!-- Video description: ... -->`